Pompous Political Pundit

 - Depending on the Writer, J. Jonah Jameson is one of these, with about 99% of his rants, editor's messages and TV shows being anti-Spiderman bile and at least one story having him hating on The Avengers as well, if not the entire Marvel superhero community, for the sake of variation.

-- The Serenity sequel comic Leaves On The Wind opens with a pair of pundits arguing about the Serenity crew's broadcast that the Reavers were a result of an Alliance social engineering experiment Gone Horribly Wrong.
+- The Serenity sequel comic Leaves on the Wind opens with a pair of pundits arguing about the Serenity crew's broadcast that the Reavers were a result of an Alliance social engineering experiment Gone Horribly Wrong.
 A balding male pundit pompously calls BS on the whole thing, saying it's a hoax to discredit the Alliance, while the female one thinks the accusations should be investigated.
+In particular, the pro-Alliance pundit resorts to ad hominems against Mr. Universe (using his Robosexuality to paint him as a pervert) to discredit the message (Mr. Universe was already dead by the Alliance's hand when the message was sent; Mal just used his equipment).

 - Right-wing talk show host Lewis Prothero in V for Vendetta, who staunchly supported the ruling regime, and called out its opponents with a lot of macho bluster.